alcohol reactions and properties quiz header image

 Reaction with sodium metal

 The reaction of sodium metal with alcohols is very similar to that with water.
 At first glance this may seem odd as alcohols and water molecules appear to be very different from each other.
-However all the parts of the alcohols circled in the image below do not take part in any of the chemical reactions of the alcohol molecules; only the -OH group on the alcohol; the functional group takes part in its chemical reactions (other than combustion).
+However all the parts of the alcohols circled in the image below do not take part in any of the chemical reactions of the alcohol molecules; only the reactive hydroxyl functional group (R-OH) group on the alcohol takes part in its chemical reactions (other than combustion).

 Comparison of the reaction of alcohols and water with metals.